-If you are trying to get pregnant in the same cycle as an HSG, make sure to schedule the test prior to ovulation so that there is no danger of “flushing out” a released egg or developing embryo.
-Although most women report only minor cramping and short-term discomfort during this procedure, some women, especially those who have blocked tubes, report pain and therefore it is advised by RMA to take Ibuprofen or similar over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) one hour prior to the HSG testing.
+It is important to note that if you are trying to get pregnant in the same cycle as an HSG, make sure to schedule the test prior to ovulation so that there is no danger of “flushing out” a released egg or developing embryo.